Richard’s story – Patient Testimonial Video

 At what point have you discovered the Penile Implant option?

 Claire, who was the main practitioner nurse said there are other treatments.
 She said: have you used Viagra?
 I said, “yes”Have you used Muse?
 “No”.Well, we’ll try something else: a vacuum pump.
-From there, straightaway, I was sent down to another person for a vacuum pump.
+From there, straight away, I was sent down to another person for a vacuum pump.
 Now I was very embarrassed as you would be.
 I was embarrassed with Claire of telling all my problems, but she sees it all the time.
 I was impressed for what the information we see was giving me.

 We went to see this man, and he showed me the pump and we used it.
 I did get an erection.
-I thought well this would be alright.
+I thought well this would be all right.
 He wrote a letter to the surgery where I go, and I gave it to them and they technically just didn’t want to know!
 Because who’s going to fund it?
 I don’t know how much it costs but there is a limit.
 I think he took about eight weeks for them to sort it out.
 Then I got the OK to get it.
 They had to be sent to me in the post but I was shown how to use it, so I thought “yeah ok”.
 I used it a few times.
 Yes, I did get a good erection but all of a sudden, he just stopped working.
 The rings got so tight and then during intercourse they slipped and of course I lost the erection.
 That’s when I really started to get frustrated.
 I’ve got grumpy with everything.
-I used the step for everything, and I thought this is wrong I can’t do this anymore and it was affecting me.
+I used the step for everything, and I thought this is wrong, I can’t do this anymore, and it was affecting me.

-So, I had another appointment at the UCLH and Claire told me: “there is one more treatment, but you’ll have to discuss it with your wife”.
-She showed me the implant and I thought: “hmm okay” and she explained everything what was going on, what would happen,…
+So, I had another appointment at the UCLH, and Claire told me: “there is one more treatment, but you’ll have to discuss it with your wife”.
+She showed me the implant, and I thought: “hmm okay” and she explained everything what was going on, what would happen,…

 How have you been treated by the doctors?

-What are the advantages of a Penile Implant and Do the sensations feel natural?
+What are the advantages of a Penile Implant and do the sensations feel natural?

-Now that I’ve had the implant, it’s almost naturally to say: “oh come on let’s go to bed, we’ve got free time” as it’s just a pump, that’s it!
+Now that I’ve had the implant, it’s almost natural to say: “oh come on let’s go to bed, we’ve got free time” as it’s just a pump, that’s it!
 You are aroused, and it is there for a long time.

 With the Cavajet you did feel: “Christ when’s it going to go down?” and it was an embarrassment if you had to go out with a semi erection.
 It didn’t look good.
 Whereas with the implant nobody knows you‘ve got it, you don’t notice it at all.
 It feels funny when you‘re urinating.
 I cannot describe it.

-You can’t really feel that you‘re going to the toilet at all, but you are.
+You can’t feel that you‘re going to the toilet at all, but you are.
 Other than nothing.